stevenso8/WiSec_DataModifiedVeremi_Dataset/README.md

 To cite this dataset please cite:

 Steven So, Jonathan Petit, and David Starobinski.
 2019.
-Physical Layer Plau-sibility Checks for, Misbehavior Detection in V2X Networks.
-InProceedingsof ACM WiSec Conference (WiSec’19).ACM, New York, NY, USA, Article 4,10 pages.
+Physical Layer Plausibility Checks for, Misbehavior Detection in V2X Networks.
+In Proceedings of ACM WiSec Conference (WiSec’19).
+ACM, New York, NY, USA, Article 4,10 pages.

 Each of the .mat files contain simulation data in Veremi.